 This unit investigates the many roles and everyday influences of food.
-Students investigate the physiology of eating and appreciating food, and the microbiology of digestion.
+Students investigate the appreciation of food and the biology of digestion.
 They also investigate the functional properties of food and the changes that occur during food preparation and cooking.
-They analyse the scientific rationale behind the Australian Dietary Guidelines and the Australian Guide to Healthy Eating and develop their understanding of diverse nutrient requirements.
+They analyse the scientific research behind the Australian Dietary Guidelines and the Australian Guide to Healthy Eating.
 They focus on how communities, families and individuals change their eating patterns over time and how our food values and behaviours develop within social environments.
 They investigate behavioural principles that assist in the establishment of lifelong, healthy dietary patterns.